‘Major’ crash causes ‘chaos’ on Sheffield road

-Firefighters, police and paramedics are reported to be at the scene of a ‘major’ crash in Sheffield which has caused chaos for drivers.
+Firefighters, police and paramedics are reported to be at the scene of a ‘major’ crash in Sheffield which has caused traffic jams for drivers.

 One man is believed to be seriously injured.

-A silver vehicle is said to be currently splaying its engine across Shepcote Lane after a car crash.
+A silver vehicle is said to be smashed apart with its engine on Shepcote Lane after a car crash.

 South Yorkshire Police have been contacted and we will bring you updates when we have them.